-- In the very top center of the new webpage, hover over a tab labelled Student Portal.
+- In the very top center of the new webpage, hover over a tab labeled Student Portal.
 Click On a Computer (even if you’re using a phone!) when the window appears.

 - You will be taken to a new page where you will need to enter your personal Martin Methodist credentials.

-- After signing into CAMS, on the far-left side, under Administrative Services, there will be a tab labelled My Housing.
+- After signing into CAMS, on the far-left side, under Administrative Services, there will be a tab labeled My Housing.

 - Click on My Housing, and you will be taken to a page that will have your housing information posted!